Human factors in diving equipment design: Wetsuits

 Wetsuits rely on a good fit to work effectively.
-The insulation relies on the low heat conductivity of the gas bubbles in the neoprene foam of the suit slowing heat loss from the water inside the suit to the water outside.
+They rely on the low heat conductivity of the gas bubbles in the neoprene foam of the suit, which slows heat loss.
 If the water inside the suit can be flushed out and replaced by cold water, this insulating function is bypassed.
 Movement of the diver tends to move the water in the suit around mostly where it is present in thick layers, and if this water is forced out it will be replaced by cold water from outside.
 A close fit reduces the thickness of the layer of water and makes it more resistant to flushing.
-Semi-dry suits attempt to address this issue by making it more difficult for water to enter and leave the suit.
-They are also most effective when close fitting.
-A different problem can be caused by a suit that is too tight.
-If it restricts breathing this can aggravate work of breathing issues due to depth and gas density, which may not be noticeable at the surface, but can become a serious problem at depth.
-The insulation of foamed neoprene is mostly in the gas bubbles, which are compressed by the ambient pressure, so the insulation reduces with depth.
-Heavier duty neoprene compresses less but is less flexible, so it may be a better insulator, but may also encumber the diver more.
-A number of inner surface finishes, from bare rubber to plush have been tried.
-Each has advantages some of the time.
-Wetsuits are sufficiently similar that once the buoyancy characteristics of a different suit have been compensated by correct ballasting and a suitable buoyancy compensator selected, very little familiarisation is needed, and retraining is unnecessary.
+A suit that is too tight can also cause problems.
+It could restrict movement and increase the diver's work of breathing.
+The gas bubbles in the neoprene foam will compress at depth, reducing insulation as the diver gets deeper.
+Semi-dry suits attempt to address this issue by making it more difficult for water to enter and leave the suit, but are still most effective when they are close-fitting.